 During the physical exam, your provider will try to pinpoint the location of the pain and figure out how it affects your movement.

 Most people with back pain improve or recover within 4 to 6 weeks.
-Your provider may not order any tests during the first visit unless you have certain symptoms.
+Your provider may not order any tests during the first visit or for 4 to 6 weeks unless you have certain symptoms.

 Tests that might be ordered include: